Meet the Leaders of EDULOG

 Linh Nguyen earned his Master’s degree in Computer Science from the Massachusetts Institute of Technology.
 At MIT, he worked with the Department of Defense, Raytheon, and MIT’s Lincoln Laboratories on projects that focused on applications of artificial intelligence: in particular, natural language processing and visual/geospatial machine learning.
 At EDULOG, he aims to apply state-of-the-art data modeling and computation techniques developed in artificial intelligence to problems that we face in the pupil transportation industry.

 Linh’s understanding of data modeling and its potential contributions to the transportation industry inspired him to join in his father’s vision and officially return to EDULOG.
 In his role as CTO, Linh is innovating and creating applications that will change the pupil transportation industry for decades to come.
 Seeing the potential and inherent benefits of optimized student transportation in a world market, Linh seized the opportunity to return to Montana to apply his extensive knowledge to this growing need.

-Tim Baigent, Manager of Training
+Tim Baigent, Director of Product Support and Training

-Shawna Knudson, Manager of Account Management
+Shawna Reinhardt Knudson, Executive Director, Account Management and Project Management

 Nikki Mustard, Director of Administration

 Nikki has nearly 25 years of experiencing managing staff and overseeing company expenses, and serves as the planning director for our annual EDULOG conference.
 While she’s a Montana native, Nikki was bitten by the travel bug and also serves as the Business Manager for a California Vineyard, giving her ample time to enjoy wine country.
 Nikki’s primary passion, though, is her family.
 When not working she enjoys spending time with her husband, 20 year old boys and extensive extended family.